Author Archive

 FINANCE CORNER

-Although our Churches remain closed since March 15, 2020, our outreach programs and pastoral presence remain active.
+Although our Churches have remained closed since March 15th, 2020, our outreach programs and pastoral presence remain active.

 Because there were no Masses celebrated with public participation, there were no offertory collections taken up.
 The reality is that our parishes rely on the support of their parishioners to operate through weekly offertory collections.
 Parish salaries, programs and ongoing operating costs (heating, water, electricity, etc.) are funded through the generosity of its parishioners.
 There is a challenge for the parish to maintain operations without the weekly offertory collection.